 The inclusion of cocoa nibs — raw, unprocessed chocolate — gives the crust a bit of crunch and a deep chocolate flavor.

 Tessa suggested smashing the nibs with a mortar and pestle before we mixed them in, something I hadn’t done in the past with other desserts featuring this crust.
 Her brilliant addition to the recipe helps incorporate the nibs into the crust and spreads their crunch more evenly throughout the dessert.

 After the chocolate crust cools, preparing the filling is easy, too.
 Simply melt marshmallows in a double boiler or in a bowl that fits over a saucepan, stir in mint and chocolate liqueurs, and fold the mixture into freshly whipped cream.

 If you can, resist gobbling up that pale green billowy filling before adding it to the cooled crust.
 Really, the hardest part about preparing this dessert is waiting for it to freeze!

-- 8 tablespoons unsalted butter, melted and slightly cooled
+- 1/2 cup (1 stick) unsalted butter melted and slightly cooled

 - ¼ cup unsweetened cocoa powder (I used Hershey's Special Dark)